-1. ELIGIBILITY OF HORSES
+1. FLIGIBILITY OF HORSES

 - 1.1.
 At registered shows, only horses, which are, at least, four (4) years old, currently registered with the Association, and owned by members, may compete in horse competitions.
 (Unregistered horses may participate by purchasing a temporary ticket on SJI Live for the relevant class). - 1.2.
-A horse may compete in a maximum of three (3) classes on any one day. - 1.2.1.
+A horse may compete in a maximum of three (3) classes on any one day, within 3 height bands (254NA.1.3.1.) - 1.2.1.
 An animal may only compete once (x1) in any competition except in Newcomers classes. - 1.2.2.
 Horse Competitions from 90cm upwards are allowed to run off against the clock in either a 2 phase or jump Off.
 Points as per table in Appendix 4.